RyanLiut/ryanliu_homepage/docs/README.md

 ## News
+- [Feburary 2025] Two papers submitted to ACL'25 (one is mainly participator)!

+- [Feburary 2025] Paper submitted to NAACL main conference has been accepted!
+Excited~

+- [Januray 2025] I just attended COLING'25, which was my second time to attend in-person conference.
+Great to see an wonderful city and make many friends!

 - [January 2025] I just passed mid-term examination by defensing and submitting a report!
 Thank you for the comments from three committee members ([Prof. Mingming Liu](https://markliu02.github.io/), [Prof. Xiaoshi Hu](https://www.dfll.tsinghua.edu.cn/info/1047/2072.htm), [Prof. Ying Liu](https://www.zhongwen.tsinghua.edu.cn/info/1171/1382.htm))!

 - [December 2024] Volunteer applications have been accepted by [COLING 2025](https://coling2025.org/)!
-See you in Abu Dhabi~
+See you in Abu Dhabi~ (Update: A really good experience, and things are not complex.)

 - [December 2024] Two papers to CoMeDi Workshop have been accepted!